 A Cutting-edge Approach to NWP in the Tropics

-SINGV (“Singapore Variable resolution model”) is a multi-year project in collaboration with the UK Met Office to develop the Numerical Weather Prediction (NWP)/Nowcasting capability for Singapore.
-It adopts the latest version of the UK Met Office’s Unified Model, aiming to build a tropical convective-scale NWP/Nowcasting system that can provide improved weather forecasts for Singapore and the surrounding region.
+SINGV (“Singapore Variable resolution model”) is the convective-scale numerical weather prediction system for Singapore.
+It is developed through a multi-year project in collaboration with the UK Met Office.
+It adopts the latest version of the UK Met Office’s Unified Model with further adaptations for Singapore and the surrounding region.

 Two Significant Future Developments in MSS’ NWP Capability Building

 - Data Assimilation: Improves Model Initial Conditions and Forecasts